cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 ```

 ## Instructions

+Before you can use the Ifc2OntoBim Agent, there are some requirements you need to meet.
+Follow the steps below to ensure you have everything you need to successfully run the agent.

 ### 1. Requirements
 #### 1.1 IFC File
 This agent is designed to work with the [IFC2x3 TC1 schema](https://technical.buildingsmart.org/standards/ifc/ifc-schema-specifications/).
 IFC4 schema are not yet included.